Abhi4516/Network-Intrusion-Detection-System/README.md

 ### Project Overview

 Network Intrusion Detection System (NIDS) designed to analyze network traffic and identify potential security threats in real-time.
-Built as a scalable machine learning pipeline, NIDSt supports AWS deployment and leverages hyperparameter-tuned models for optimal performance.
+Built as a scalable machine learning pipeline, NIDS supports AWS deployment and leverages hyperparameter-tuned models for optimal performance.
 It includes stages for data ingestion, validation, transformation, and model training, with endpoints for initiating training and making predictions via REST API.

+The system classifies network traffic into the following categories:

+* **0** : BENIGN (normal traffic)
+* **1** : PortScan (scanning for open ports on a network)
+* **2** : DDoS (Distributed Denial of Service attack)
+* **3** : FTP-Patator (brute-force attack on FTP protocol)
+* **4** : SSH-Patator (brute-force attack on SSH protocol)

 ### Dataset Information